Luminous flux (lumens)

 • Efficiency Measure: Indicates how much light is produced per watt of energy consumed.

-• Significance: A higher lm/W value means more efficient lighting, leading to energy savings.
+• Significance: A higher lm/W value means more efficient lighting, which leads to energy savings.

-• Lighting quality: The right luminous flux ensures balanced illumination without shadowing.
+• Light quality: The correct luminous flux ensures balanced lighting without shadow formation.

-• Cost savings: Efficient lamps with high lumen values can reduce energy and maintenance costs.
+• Cost savings Efficient lamps with high lumen outputs can reduce energy and maintenance costs.

 01